LightAndLight/snake-wrangling-talk/slides/propertytesting.md

 <div class="notes">
 This one we call the 94-paren bug- the parser stack-overflows if you enter 94 or more open parens/braces/brackets

+So that's a little bit about some stuff that worked really well for me.
+Let's talk about some things that didn't work well
 </div>